nitrocode/aws-cli-plugins/README.md

 # aws-cli-plugins
-Examples of how to add custom commands to the [aws-cli].
+Examples of how to add custom commands to the [aws-cli](https://github.com/aws/aws-cli).

 ## Setup